Donhyun72/sample-repo/README.md

 # This is a sample-repo
+# I've tested this project to deploy manually with jenkins.